apache/pekko-connectors/docs/src/main/paradox/spring-web.md

 all these libraries.
 Akka Streams by-design, hides the raw reactive-streams types from end-users, since it allows for detaching these types from RS and allows for a painless migration to @javadoc[java.util.concurrent.Flow](java.util.concurrent.Flow) which was introduced in Java 9.

-This Alpakka module makes it possible to directly return a `Source` in your Spring Web endpoints.
+This Apache Pekko Connectors module makes it possible to directly return a `Source` in your Spring Web endpoints.

 @@project-info{ projectId="spring-web" }